omagerio/postman-autosave-patch/README.md

 Launch Postman and you should have autosave enabled.

 ## This is not an official patch and it is given as-is.
 Will probably break after every Postman update
+## I am not going to support this or anything, I made this for my personal use and it just works

 Tested on Windows with version 10.12.4